torusresearch/fetch-node-details/packages/fetch-node-details/README.md

 ### Bundling

-This module is distributed in 5 formats
+This module is distributed in 3 formats

 - `esm` build `dist/fetchNodeDetails.esm.js` in es6 format
 - `commonjs` build `dist/fetchNodeDetails.cjs.js` in es5 format
-- `commonjs` build `dist/fetchNodeDetails-bundled.cjs.js` in es5 format with problematic packages bundled (benefits non-webpack users)
 - `umd` build `dist/fetchNodeDetails.umd.min.js` in es5 format without polyfilling corejs minified
-- `node` build `dist/fetchNodeDetails-node.js` in es5 format

 By default, the appropriate format is used for your specified usecase You can use a different format (if you know what you're doing eg. node) by referencing the correct file